Virginia Migratory Waterfowl Conservation Stamp

 - The Department will first utilize these monies to cover administrative costs associated with production, issuance of, and accounting for the Stamp.

 - The Department shall contract 50% of the remaining annual revenue deposited in the Stamp Fund with appropriate nonprofit organizations for cooperative waterfowl habitat improvement projects.
-The department will establish an internal review committee to set criteria for project eligibility and approval of projects.
+To facilitate this process, the Department has established a review committee that solicits projects for potential funding and evaluates projects based on expected benefits to waterfowl habitat.

 - The remainder of the monies in the Stamp Fund shall be used by the Department to protect, preserve, restore, enhance and develop waterfowl habitat in Virginia.